CounterpartyXCP/Documentation/Developers/API.md

   * To lock the issuance of the asset, specify "LOCK" for the ``description`` field.
 It's a special keyword that will not change the actual description, but will simply lock the asset quantity and not allow additional quantity to be issued for the asset.
-  * Depending on type of assets to be issued, both BTC and XCP balance may be required at the source address.
+  * Depending on the type of asset to be issued, a certain amount of both BTC and XCP (for non-free Counterparty assets) may be required at the source address.

 ###create_order